 When you are handling electrical appliances and touching the switches, you should ensure that your hands and fingers are dry.
 When water comes in contact with electricity, it may lead to electricity leakage and you may be electrocuted.

-Having discussed the electrical risks above, you should pick up your phone and call us at (+65) 6871-4005 if you require any electrical services.
+Having discussed the electrical risks above, you should pick up your phone and call us at (+65) 6871-4005 if you require any electrical service and other handyman services.
 You may also email us to get in touch with us.